• Skip to main content

 To contact the Tennessee State Soccer Association, please call (615) 590-2200.
 Also make sure to follow us on social media!

-Winners at the Division 1 level of Tennessee State Cup will advance to the US Youth Soccer (USYS) Southern Regional Championships next summer in Dallas, Texas.
-The competition is part of the USYS National Championships Presented by New York Life, which is the country’s most prestigious national youth soccer tournament.
-Champions at the Division 2 level will continue onto regional play in the USYS Southern Presidents Cup next summer in Plano, Texas.
-The USYS Presidents Cup provides a progressive and competitive environment to teams that might not otherwise get the opportunity to participate in a series of unique experiences highlighting competition, camaraderie and community.
+Champions at the Division 1 level of Tennessee State Cup (13U and older) will advance to regional play in the US Youth Soccer (USYS) National Championships Presented by New York Life, which is the country’s most prestigious national youth soccer tournament.
+The USYS Southern Regionals are set for June 27 to July 2 in Dallas, Texas.
+Champions at the Division 2 level (13U and older) will continue onto regional play in the USYS Presidents Cup, which provides a progressive and competitive environment to teams that might not otherwise get the opportunity to participate in a series of unique experiences highlighting competition, camaraderie and community.
+The USYS Southern Presidents Cup is scheduled for June 13-17 in Plano, Texas.

 Open to all member clubs and their teams, TSSA has hosted the Tennessee State Cup since 1976.
 Games are played at competitive levels within three divisions (Division 1, Division 2 and Divisions 3).